 How Do I Determine My HVAC System’s Airflow Direction?

-But alas, and to your recue, there are some simple things to look for so that you can understand your HVAC system better and the air flow it produces.
-Specifically, which direction the air flows or even way the the arrow on your filter points.
+But alas, and to your rescue, there are some simple things to look for to understand your HVAC system and the airflow it produces better.
+Specifically, in which direction does the air flow or even the way the arrow on your filter points?

-Conditioned air means filtered, heated, cooled, humidified or purified or what ever you want to pay for to make your home comfortable.
+Conditioned air means filtered, heated, cooled, humidified, purified, or whatever you want to pay for to make your home comfortable.

-So logically speaking we want the filter to be in the return of the air handler (furnace) to keep all the components of the furnace clean and the air that the furnace delivers to your home.
+So, logically speaking, we want the filter to be in the return of the air handler (furnace) to keep all the furnace components clean and the air the furnace delivers to your home.
 The image below shows an electric furnace with an AC coil.
 Not all installations will have this coil.

 Notice just under the tip of the arrow that says “Filter Goes Here” there is about a 2″ wide strip of metal at the top of the furnace.
 That’s a removable door that the factory put there for a flimsy 1″ filter.
-Manufactures put that slot there because a lot of installers cut corner or purchasers want cheap installs.
+Manufacturers put that slot there because many installers cut corners or purchasers want cheap installs.
 A good filter will be exterior to the furnace and be 2 inches thick or more.

 The filter can on top of this furnace is a Honeywell and takes a 4″ filter.
 Don’t balk at the cost.
-They will last much longer and do a superior job compare to the even pleated 1″ filters.
-Check out how they look on Amazon here.
+They will last much longer and do a superior job compared to the even pleated 1″ filters.
+Check out how they look on Amazon here (ad).

 Typical Down Flow Installation In A Garage